-2.2 Controlling Inherent Risk Category Current Controls Effectiveness of controls Likelihood Score Impact score Total Score (highway) lighting which is due to be rolled out in Summer 2020.
-A review will be undertaken during quarter 3⁄4 on carbon money savings as a result of this project.
+Category Current Controls Effectiveness of controls Likelihood Score Impact score Total Score (highway) lighting which is due to be rolled out in Summer 2020.
+A review will be undertaken during quarter 3/4 on carbon money savings as a result of this project.
 Invested in new replacement vehicles that meet the EU Environmental Standards to operate on biofuel.
 Bids to Welsh Government for an Environment Grant submitted annually to implement environmental and countryside programmes locally.
 Explored opportunities to access funding via the City Deal.
 The City Deal footprint provides opportunities for local services regionally.
 Opportunities to seek S106 funding have been carried out as and when funding becomes available throughout the year, these have included S106 Barry Waterfront funding to carry out the signage scheme.
 Council owned & leased vehicles numbers are still continuing to be reduced; currently not all vehicles are being replaced at the end of their term.
 Vehicle & plant applications are being reviewed at the time of purchase; in-line with the needs of the department.
 New vehicles have been purchased inline with current environmental and health & Safety legislation.
-We continue to analyse vehicle utilisation via the vehicle management system and where possible vehicles are being replaced with a more suitable alternative or not being replaced at all.
+We continue to analyse vehicle utilisation via the vehicle management system and where possible vehicles are being replaced at all.
 Data to monitor coastal waters and erosion in this area is undertaken via insitu equipment on site in Penarth to measure wind and tide data.
 Biodiversity Forward Plan approved by Cabinet and aims and targets for services have been agreed.
-Service Delivery & Well-being Prioritise maintenance in all council services - including gritting, drainage, etc. 2 1 2
+Service Delivery & Vell-being Prioritise maintenance in all council services - including gritting, drainage, etc. 2 1 2

-2.2 Controll ing Inherent Risk Category Current Controls Effectiveness of controls ; Likelihood Score Impact score Total Score Sustainable procurement outlined in procurement guideline documents Green travel plan established and publicised to all staff Active Travel - ensuring walking and cycling routes are provided.
+Category Current Controls Effectiveness s of controls S Likelihood Score Impact score Total Score Sustainable procurement outlined in procurement guideline documents Green travel plan established and publicised to all staff Active Travel - ensuring walking and cycling routes are provided.
 Worked in collaboration with the PSB to develop a Staff Healthy Travel Charter that contains 14 commitments that will promote the use of public transport, walking and cycling, agile working and ultra-low emission vehicles.
 There are also actions around communications and leadership.
 Internal and external publicity for individuals and organisations on how to reduce gas emissions Minimise the risk and impact of flooding and coastal erosion via an effective Flood Risk Management Plan, flood reduction measures and a Shoreline Management Plan.
 We effectively monitor changes in coastal waters and coastal erosion.
 BREEAM standard for major projects e.g. schools/Extracare Local Biodiversity Plan Introduced a new enforcement policy to reduce litter, fly tipping and dog fouling offences through the appointment of an environmental enforcement organisation.
 Work underway on the delivery of a Flood Alleviation Scheme at Boverton and Llanmaes.
 The Vale of Glamorgan Local Development Plan (LDP) 2011-2026 was adopted by Full Council in June 2017.
 The LDP will be the basis for decisions on land use planning in the Vale of Glamorgan and will be used by the Council to guide and manage new development proposals.
-The Residential Development and Householder Design Guide, Conversion of Rural Buildings, Minerals Safeguarding and Biodiversity Supplementary Planning Guidance (SPG) and Renewable Energy SPG and
+The Residential Development and Householder Design Guidance (SPG) and Renewable Energy SPG and